List of Zoey 101 characters: Michael Barret

-Michael (Christopher Massey) is Logan and Chase's roommate and best friend.
+Michael Barret (Christopher Massey) is Logan and Chase's roommate and best friend.
 Michael is a natural athlete who plays the flute.
 He and Logan regularly urge Chase to open up about his feelings for Zoey.
 Michael gets along with practically everyone at PCA.
 He is a very loyal and supportive friend who loves to make people laugh (he once became obsessed with making Quinn laugh when he found out that she doesn't think he's funny).

-He also had his a web show with Chase, called The Chase and Michael Show, which was said to be watched by only nine students at PCA initially and was cancelled for a short time by Dean Rivers in the Season 2 episode "Broadcast Views".
+He also had a web show with Chase, called The Chase and Michael Show, which was said to be watched by only nine students at PCA initially and was cancelled for a short time by Dean Rivers in the Season 2 episode "Broadcast Views".
 Michael is a good singer, when he is not in front of girls he likes.
 He is also sometimes the test subject of Quinn's science projects.
-Michael also likes to play with his Clackers, a toy which everybody else hates.
+Michael likes to play with his Clackers, a toy which everybody else hates.
 On several occasions, when he does not wish for a certain course of action to be taken, he babbles that, "You can't—!"
 Someone then usually does what he said could not be done, causing him to respond by saying, "He/She just—!"

-In the Season 3 episode "Drippin' Episode", he coins a slang word, "Drippin", which neither Chase nor Logan credit him.
-In Season 4's "Rollercoaster", it is revealed that Michael has an immense fear of roller coasters, a secret that Logan spreads around campus, much to Michael's humiliation.
-Zoey convinces Michael to go to a coaster at a local theme park he is afraid of initially learns to love riding them.
+In Season 3's "Drippin' Episode", he coins a slang word, "Drippin", and neither Chase nor Logan credit him.
+In the Season 4 episode "Rollercoaster", it is revealed that Michael has an immense fear of roller coasters, a secret that Logan spreads around campus, much to Michael's humiliation.
+Zoey convinces Michael to go on a coaster at a local theme park he is afraid of initially, and he learns to love riding them.
 Lisa becomes his girlfriend, who is also friends with Zoey.
 His father gives him a stick-shift car to drive Lisa to the prom.

 Michael has the second-most appearances in the show, after Zoey.

+Michael appeared in the short video called "What did Zoey Say?" (released in 2015), where he gave Chase the CD that contained what Zoey had said about him ten years prior.

+In Zoey 102, Michael is now a successful rap producer.
+He reunites with many of his fellow PCA alumni at Quinn and Logan's wedding, for which he is the officiator, though Stacey takes over the role when Michael loses his voice.
+He also reveals at the end of the movie that he wrote a song inspired by the slang word, "drippin'", that he made up in the aforementioned "Drippin' Episode".